Get News & Updates Directly To Your Inbox

 How?
 Your body can’t break down fiber.
 As it moves through your body, it slows digestion.
 It keeps you regular by making your stools softer and easier to pass.
 There are two types of fiber — soluble and insoluble.
 Both should be part of a healthy diet.

 This type of fiber attracts water much the way oats absorb water to turn into oatmeal.
 Soluble fiber turns into a gel during digestion.
 High-fiber foods that include soluble forms of fiber include oatmeal, nuts, apples, blueberries, seeds, lentils, peas, and beans.

-High fiber foods also help lower cholesterol, a key risk factor for heart disease.
-It does that by attaching to cholesterol particles and sweeping them along as the fiber moves out of your body.
+Foods that contain high levels of soluble fiber help lower cholesterol, a key risk factor for heart disease.
+It does so by attaching to cholesterol particles and sweeping them along as fiber moves out of the body.

 Remember, it’s not just how much fiber you’re eating that keeps you healthy, but what kinds of fiber you choose to eat.
 What are your favorites?
-Let us know in the comments!

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 © Copyright 2022 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.